Bullion Dealers are much like any other business community, in that they all deal in the same market, but that is where the similarities end.

-For silver, premiums generally average between $0.25 to $10.00 per ounce, and for gold, platinum or palladium the premium can be as low as $10 per ounce or as high as $150 per ounce above the spot price.
+Generally for silver, premiums generally between $0.25 to $5.00 per ounce, and for gold, platinum or palladium the premium can be as low as $10 per ounce or as high as $150 per ounce above the spot price.

 If prices for physical bullion are below or above these premiums its your decision as to whether or not you are getting a good deal.

-Note: If the item you are looking at has a numismatic value this may not apply to you.
+Note: If the item you are looking at has a numismatic value the above figures may not apply.
 Collector coins have much higher premiums attached to them.

 Copper bullion is becoming more numerous on dealers websites.
 Many buyers see it as an easier way to buy bullion than to pay for some other more expensive precious metals.

 What many prospective investors might be unaware of is that copper prices are based in the Avoirdupois (pronounced; a-vo-du-pwa) system of weight, and not Troy Ounces like most other precious metals.

 Copper is much more abundant in the earth than other precious metals, plus the metal is seen more as an Industrial Metal than a precious metal.
 Currently the price of copper is selling around $3.00.
 This spot price reflects copper's price per pound (lb.), not per troy ounce.